gosu/chingu/README.new.md

 ...is your game missing? give me a message (or PR) and it'll be added!

 ## THE STORY

 The last years I've dabbled around a lot with game development, I've developed games in both Rubygame and Gosu (gamebox too, looks interesting).
 Rubygame is a very capable framework with a lot of functionality (collisions detection, really good event system, etc).
 Gosu is way more minimalistic but also faster with OpenGL acceleration, Gosu isn't likely to get too complex since it does what it should well and fast.

-After 10+ of game prototypes and some finished smaller games I started to see patterns each time I started a new game, like, making classes with a x and y position, with images, or other-parameters that I called on my update/draw in the main game loop.
-This came to be the basic `Chingu::GameObject` which encapsulates Gosu's `Image.draw_rot` and enables automatic updating/drawing through "game_objects".
+After 10+ game prototypes and some finished smaller games I started to see patterns each time I started a new game, like, making classes with a x and y position, with images, or other parameters, and that each object has either a `update` or `draw` method that needs to be called in the main game loop.
+This came to be the basic `Chingu::GameObject` which encapsulates Gosu's `Image.draw_rot` and enables automatic updating/drawing through the `game_objects` readable attribute.

-There was always a huge big chunk of code checking keyboard-events in the main update loop, borrowing ideas from Rubygame this has now become `@player.keyboard(:left => :move_left, :space => :fire, ... etc.`
+There was always a big chunk of code checking keyboard-events in my main `update` loop, so borrowing ideas from Rubygame this has now become a single method: `@player.keyboard(:left => :move_left, :space => :fire, ... etc.`

 ## CORE OVERVIEW

 Chingu consists of the following core classes / concepts:

 ### Chingu::Window

-The main window, use it at you use a Gosu::Window. in addition it comes with goodies, it'll Calculates the framerate, takes care of states, handles chingu-formated input, updates and draws `BasicGameObject` / `GameObjects` automatically.
+The main window, use it at you use a **Gosu::Window**. in addition it comes with goodies, it calculates the framerate, takes care of states, handles chingu-formated input, updates and draws **BasicGameObject** / **GameObjects** automatically.
 Available for you as `$window` (Yes, that's the only global Chingu has).

 You can also set various global settings.
-For example, `self.factor=3`, will make all fortcomming GameObjects scale 3 times, useful for adjusting the game to different screen dimensions!
+For example, `self.factor = 3`, will make all forthcoming GameObjects scale 3 times, useful for adjusting the game to different screen dimensions!

 ### Chingu::GameObject

 Use this for all your in-game objects, the player, enemies, bullets, powerups, loot laying around... (you get the idea)

 It's *very* reusable and doesn't contain any game-logic (that's up to you!), it only contains some logic to draw it on screen.
-If you do `GameObject.create` instead of `new` Chingu will save the object in the `game_object` list for automatic updates/draws callbacks.
+If you do `GameObject.create` instead of `GameObject.new` Chingu will save the object in the `game_object` list for automatic updates/draws callbacks.

 GameObjects also have the nicer Chingu input-mapping: `@player.input = { :left => :move_left, :right => :move_right, :space => :fire}`, isn't that cool?

-Has either a Chingu::Window or a Chingu::GameState as parent.
+A GameObject has either a Chingu::Window or a Chingu::GameState as parent.

 ### Chingu::BasicGameObject

-For those who think GameObject is a little too fat, there's BasicGameObject (GameObject inherits from BasicGameObject).
+For those who think GameObject is a little too fat, there's **BasicGameObject** (GameObject inherits from BasicGameObject).

-BasicGameObject is just an empty slate (no x, y, image or drawing logic) for you to build on top of, it *can* be extended with Chingu's trait-system though.
+BasicGameObject is just an empty slate (no x, y, image or drawing logic) for you to build on top of, it can be extended with Chingu's *trait-system* though.
 The `new` vs `create` behavior of GameObject comes from BasicGameObject.

 `BasicGameObject#parent` points to either `$window` or a game state and is automatically set on creation time.

 ### Chingu::GameStateManager

 Keeps track of the game states with a stack-based system utilizing `push_game_state` and `pop_game_state`.

 ### Chingu::GameState

 A standalone game state with a game loop that can be activated and deactivated to control game flow, a game state is very much like a Gosu window, it defines `update` and `draw` like a standalone window.

-It comes with 2 extras that a Gosu window doesn't have; `setup` (called when activated) and `finalize` (called when deactivated), called respectively when the state is *pushed* or *popped*.
+It comes with 2 extra callbacks that a Gosu window doesn't have; `setup` (called when activated) and `finalize` (called when deactivated), they're called respectively when the state is *pushed* or *popped*.

-Note that when using game states, the flow of draw/update/button_up/button_down is:
+Note that when using game states, the flow of `draw`/`update`/`button_up`/`button_down` is:
 Chingu::Window -> Chingu::GameStateManager -> Chingu::GameState.

 For example, if you were to call `push_game_state(Level)` inside game state `Menu`, when `Level` finalizes it will go back to `Menu`.

 ### Traits

 Traits are *extensions* (or plugins if you will) to BasicGameObjects included on class-level, Their aim is to encapsulate common, reusable behavior into modules for easy inclusion in your game classes.

 Making a trait is easy, just create an ordinary module with the functions `setup_trait`, `update_trait` and/or `draw_trait`.

-NOTE: all traits currently have to be namespaced to Chingu::Traits for "traits" to work inside GameObject classes.
+**NOTE**: all traits currently have to be namespaced to Chingu::Traits for `traits` to work inside GameObject classes.

 ## OTHER CLASSES / HELPERS

 ### Chingu::Text

-Makes use of `Image#from_text`, more rubyish and powerful, in it's core it is another Chingu::GameObject + a image made with Image#from_text.
+Makes use of `Image#from_text`, giving it a more rubyish and powerful aspect, in it's core its another Chingu::GameObject + a image made with `Image#from_text`.

 ### Chingu::Animation

-Load and interact with tile-based animations. loop, bounce and access invidual frame(s) easily! adding the following `@image = @animation.next` in your `Player#update` is usually enough to get you started.
+Load and interact with tile-based animations, loop, bounce and access invidual frame(s) easily! adding the following `@image = @animation.next` in your `Player#update` is usually enough to get you started.

 ### Chingu::Parallax

 A class for easy parallax scrolling, add layers with different damping, move the camera to generate a new snapshot, see `example3.rb` for more.

-NOTE: Doing `Parallax.create` when using a trait viewport will give bad results, if you need parallax together with a viewport do `Parallax.new` and then manually do `parallax.update/draw`.
+**NOTE**: Doing `Parallax.create` when using a trait viewport will give bad results, if you need parallax together with a viewport do `Parallax.new` and then manually do `parallax.update`/`draw`.

 ### Chingu::HighScoreList

-A class to keep track of high scores, it can limit the list, automatically sort based on score, save/load to hard drive, see `example13.rb` for more.
+A class to keep track of high scores, it can limit the list, automatically sort based on score, save/load to hard drive, and others useful things! see `example13.rb` for more.

 ### Chingu::OnlineHighScoreList

-A class to keep/sync online highscores at http://gamercv.com/. it is a lot more fun to compete with others people across the world for highscores than a local list.
+~~A class to keep/sync online highscores at http://gamercv.com/. it is a lot more fun to compete with others people across the world for highscores than a local list.~~

+**NOTE**: gamercv no longer works at the time of this writing.

 ### Various Helpers

-Both `$window` and game states have some new graphical helpers, as of now there are only 3, but they're quite useful:
+Both `$window` and game states have some new fancy graphical helpers, as of now there are only 3, but they're quite useful:

 ```ruby